Stratio/cassandra-lucene-index/doc/src/site/sphinx/documentation.rst

 by ``query``, results are returned sorted by descending relevance.
 The scores will be located in the column ``magic_column``.
 Sort option is used to specify the order in which the indexed rows will be traversed.
-When sorting is used, the query scoring is delayed.
+When simple_sort_field sorting is used, the query scoring is delayed.

+Geo_distance_sort_field is use to sort Rows by min distance to point indicating the GeoPointMapper to use by mapper field

 Relevance queries must touch all the nodes in the ring in order to find the globally best results, so you should prefer filters over queries